Strong convergence to two-dimensional alternating Brownian motion processes: Reflection at exponential times

-} {By Wiener-Hopf factorisation, $\sup_{s\le e_q} B(s)$ and $-\inf_{s\le e_q} B(s)$ are exponentially distributed.
-Thus, each expectation in the final sum is finite and (\ref{eq:boundingforDCT1}) follows. } \end{proof}

-Elementary but tedious machinery was used in the proof of Theorem \ref{th:correlation1}.
-A more elegant approach is by considering a more general setting, which will be done in Section \ref{sec:MAP}.

-\begin{Remark} {{Theorem \ref{th:correlation1} implies that the limiting process $(\mathcal{B},\mathcal{B}^*)$ has a time-dependent correlation function, which starts in $1$, is strictly decreasing and converges to $(\alpha^{-1}-\beta^{-1})/(\alpha^{-1}+\beta^{-1})$ as $t\rightarrow\infty$.
-From a modelling perspective, this provides an alternative to classic correlated bivariate Brownian motion models, for which the correlation function remains constant over time.}} \end{Remark}
+\begin{Remark} We observe from Theorem \ref{th:correlation1} that the limiting process $(\mathcal{B},\mathcal{B}^*)$ has a time-dependent correlation function, which starts in $1$, is strictly decreasing and converges to $(\alpha^{-1}-\beta^{-1})/(\alpha^{-1}+\beta^{-1})$ as $t\rightarrow\infty$.
+From a modelling perspective, this provides an alternative to classic correlated bivariate Brownian motion models, for which the correlation function remains constant over time. \end{Remark}

-A completely analogous construction can be made so that $\mathcal{B}^*$ starts in a desynchronized environment, that is, $\mathds{P}(Y(0)=1)=1$.
+A{n} analogous construction can be made so that $\mathcal{B}^*$ starts in a desynchronized environment, that is, $\mathds{P}(X(0)=1)=1$.
 A slight modification to the proof of Theorem~\ref{th:correlation1} shows that the correlation coefficient for such a construction is given by